-The School, as a data controller, has to register with the ICO and maintain a record of the information it holds and the purposes for which it obtains and uses personal data (including disclosure in any form to third parties).
-These details must be kept up to date and available for inspection by the Information Commissioner's Office.
+The school, as a data controller, has to register with the ICO and maintain a record of the information it holds and the purposes for which it obtains and uses personal data.
+These details must be kept up to date and available for inspection by the ICO.

-4. The Information Commissioner
+4. Information Commissioner's Office

-The Information Commissioner is the body that oversees compliance with Data Protection legislation, and has powers to force organisations to process personal data lawfully.
+The ICO is the body that oversees compliance with Data Protection legislation and has powers to ensure organisations process personal data lawfully.

-Where a data subject is unhappy with some aspect of the processing of their personal information they have the right to complain to the Information Commissioner.
+Where a data subject is unhappy with some aspect of the processing of their personal information, they have the right to complain to the ICO.

 It is recommended that any such issue should be resolved locally between the school and the individual concerned where possible.
-Any enquiries subsequently received from the Information Commissioner will be referred to the school's Data Protection Officer.
+Any enquiries subsequently received from the ICO will be referred to the school's Data Protection Officer.